-The foregoing is not a complete list of conflicts to which PIMCO or Clients may be subject.
+While we have highlighted what we believe to be reasonably foreseeable actual or potential material conflicts, the foregoing is not a complete list of conflicts to which PIMCO or Clients may be subject.
 Any conflict of interest will be reviewed on a case-by-case basis.
 Any review will take into consideration the interests of the relevant Clients, the circumstances giving rise to the conflict, applicable PIMCO policies and procedures, and applicable laws.
 Clients (and investors in PIMCO Funds) should be aware that conflicts will not necessarily be resolved in favor of their interests and may in fact be resolved in a manner adverse to their interests.
 PIMCO will attempt to resolve such matters fairly, but even so, matters may be resolved in favor of other Clients or Affiliate Clients, which pay PIMCO higher fees or performance fees or in which PIMCO or its affiliates have a significant proprietary interest.
 There can be no assurance that any actual or potential conflicts of interest will not result in a particular Client or group of Clients receiving less favorable investment terms in or returns from certain investments than if such conflicts of interest did not exist.